fredericBregier/clone-cloud-store/ccs-doc/src/source/Accessor/Configuration.rst

 For both *Accessor Simple Gateway Cloud Clone Store Service* and *Accessor Cloud Clone Store Service*, an extra configuration could be set to allow buffered streams.
+For Accessor Cloud Clone Store Service, it is activated for both public and internal Accessor API (only in read for internal).

 .. warning::
   The buffered configuration is intend to protect against non resilient Driver services.